Amela Lukač Zoranić: Justice and Reconciliation Party (2017–present)

-The BDZS was restructured as the Justice and Reconciliation Party in 2017, with Muamer Zukorlić as the party leader.
+The BDZ Sandžak was restructured as the Justice and Reconciliation Party in 2017, with Muamer Zukorlić as the party leader.
+Lukač Zoranić became a member of the new party.

-Lukač Zoranić received the third position on the Mufti's list for the 2018 Bosniak National Council election and was re-elected when the list won thirteen seats.
-As in 2014, Zukorlić's list was narrowly defeated by Ugljanin's.
-Following the election, Ugljanin's group formed a coalition with a third list aligned with Ljajić, and the Zukorlić faction remained in opposition.
+She received the third position on the Mufti's list for the 2018 Bosniak National Council election and was re-elected when the list won thirteen seats.
+As in 2014, Ugljanin's list narrowly defeated Zukorlić's.
+After the election, Ugljanin's group formed a coalition with a third list aligned with Ljajić, and Zukorlić's followers remained in opposition.

-She was given the fifth position on the SPP's list in the 2020 parliamentary election and narrowly missed election when the list won four mandates.
+Lukač Zoranić was given the fifth position on the SPP's list in the 2020 parliamentary election and narrowly missed election when the list won four mandates.
 She also appeared in the fifth position on the party's list for Novi Pazar in the 2020 local elections and was elected to a third term when the list won eleven seats.

 Muamer Zukorlić died on 6 November 2021, and, as the next candidate on the list, Lukač Zoranić was given a mandate in the Serbian national assembly as his replacement on 25 November.
-During the 2020–22 parliament, the SPP provided outside support to Serbia's government led by the Serbian Progressive Party (Srpska napredna stranka, SNS), and Lukač Zoranić served as a supporter of the administration.
+During the 2020–22 parliament, the SPP provided outside support to Serbia's government led by the Serbian Progressive Party (SNS), and Lukač Zoranić served as a supporter of the administration.

 Muamer Zukorlić's son Usame Zukorlić became SPP leader after his father's death.
 Lukać Zoranić did not have a good relationship with the new party leadership and was not a candidate in the 2022 parliamentary election.
 She resigned from all positions in the party in May 2022.
+She remained a SPP member of the Novi Pazar city assembly until is dissolution in October 2023 but was not a candidate in the special election that followed.